Zvi Mowshowitz: Later career

 Mowshowitz is on the board of directors for the Center for Applied Rationality, and is a member of the rationalist community.
 He also founded Balsa Research, a nonprofit think tank which advocated for the repeal of the Jones Act, increasing the housing supply, and reform of the National Environmental Policy Act.
-In 2023, Mowshowitz wrote an article for Vox on the topic of artificial intelligence safety.
+In 2023, Mowshowitz wrote an article for Vox on the topic of AI safety.

-Mowshowitz has a blog on Substack under the name "Don't Worry about the Vase".
-He has written on topics such as artificial intelligence, economics, and the COVID-19 pandemic.
+Mowshowitz has a Substack blog named "Don't Worry About the Vase", where he writes about AI.

 Personal life

 Mowshowitz is the son of American biochemist Deborah Mowshowitz.
 His parents have both worked as Columbia University professors.